katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 - [ ] Investigate on how to make logging of odoo model objects convenient for logging/debugging.
 - [ ] Add -s flag to run slow tests to odounit.sh.
 By default don't run slow tests.
 - [ ] Add -m for setting the http port for the smtp4dev mail server.
+- [ ] Add -f flag to run unit tests in loop until at least one failure, to detect flaky unit tests more easily.

 COULD
 - [ ] add option -r to make location of requirements.txt file explicit.